 The peer review process generally consists of two stages.
 For small investments or outline proposals, assessment is likely to be by a panel only.

 Internationally recognised experts considered to have expertise relevant to the proposal are invited by NERC to undertake proposal reviews.
-For standard proposals the majority of experts approached are members of the NERC Peer Review College.
+For discovery science proposals the majority of experts approached are members of the NERC Peer Review College.
 Applicants have the opportunity to nominate reviewers, and where possible some of these are also approached to comment.
 Proposers are given an opportunity to respond to comments provided by reviewers.